 Of the 7% received by the City of Dallas, 67.4% of it is retained by Dallas Convention Center to support operations and capital improvements as required by bond ordinance.
-The FY 2016-17 proposed budget assumes 30% of it will be distributed to the Dallas Convention and Visitors Bureau (DCVB) to market and promote the City of Dallas as a convention and tourist destination, and 2.6% will be distributed to the Office of Cultural Arts to encourage, promote, and improve the arts.
+The FY 2016-17 adopted budget assumes 30% of it will be distributed to the Dallas Convention and Visitors Bureau (DCVB) to market and promote the City of Dallas as a convention and tourist destination, and 2.6% will be distributed to the Office of Cultural Arts to encourage, promote, and improve the arts.

 Hotel occupancy tax revenues are historically volatile; therefore, actual collections may differ significantly from the budgeted amount.
-For FY 2016-17, the City's partial of the Hotel Occupancy Tax revenue (70%) is prejected at \$55,059,476.
-The portion of the Hotel Occupancy Tax revenue (7%) is projected at \$55,058,476.
+For FY 2016-17, the City's portion of the Hotel Occupancy Tax revenue (7%) is projected at \$58,856,407.
 The distribution of the 13% hotel occupancy tax is illustrated in the accompanying graph.